Howard and Harold McBride: Development

 Howard and Harold were some of the first supporting characters to be created for the show.
 Series creator Chris Savino stated in an interview with Geeks OUT that he made the McBrides gay because "The Loud House is about family and we decided very early that we would try to represent all kinds of modern family."
+Their names are derived from the married uncles of a guest at a party which writer Kevin Sullivan attended after being tasked to write their debut episode.
 Howard and Harold's sexual orientation is intentionally never mentioned on the program, and they are portrayed as any other couple would be.
 They do not exhibit stereotypical mannerisms of gay men, such as exaggerated effeminacy and flamboyance.
 According to Shoma Chaudhury's Catch News, Howard and Harold were created with the goal of "introducing children to LGBT characters who are both 'normal' and likeable."
 Amanda Cordner of Viacom International, which produces the show, called the casual inclusion of Howard and Harold part of The Loud House's "genius" and called the program "an accurate reflection of modern life; it holds up a mirror so kids can see themselves...
 [LGBT representation] is increasingly normal, and that's the brilliance of it."
 A study conducted by Nickelodeon's EVP of consumer insights, Sujata Luther, in October 2016 used the characters as an example of how Nickelodeon "is continuously shaping its shows and digital services to meet the changing face of its viewers."